mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 - Pay for parking, where an application can get your license plate from a [personal profile](/grants/personal-profile/) and purchase a parking pass.
 - Donating money while watching a play.

 The opportunities are endless and this will usher in many new opportunities for citzens, operating system providers, governments and businesses.
-This combined with business to business API's at local levels will usher in an opportunity for technology markets we havent seen since the internet.
+This combined with business to business API's at local levels will usher in an opportunity for technology markets we haven't seen since the internet.

 ## Setup

 ### Application Zones

-Application deployment will be provided by the FCC as it relates to allowing various businesses and governments to use the zoning application.
+Application deployment will be provided by the FCC as it relates to allowing various businesses and governments to use the zoning application, this will be integrated with a [business licensing system](./business-license/index-md).

 ### Federal